 Parishioners and firms were generous in responding to our Restoration appeal and we thank the Lotteries Board for its grant towards our new hall, the Auckland Savings Bank who’s grant enabled us to build the extra bays of the hall, and to Trust Bank who gave invaluable assistance in organising our appeal.

 The Centre is used for a variety of activities.

 The hall was handed over in December, followed a few days later with a service to mark the beginning of the Sesqui Centennial Year.

 Stained glass windows

-Donated by Mr. Stevenson in memory of his parents.
+Donated by Sir William Stevenson in memory of his parents.

 In the centre light Christ is depicted looking down on the congregation.
 On the left is St. Thomas and on the right Bishop Selwyn, for whom the original Church of St. Thomas was built.
 Beneath St. Thomas is the coat of arms of the See of Calcutta, with which the diocese of Auckland is closely associated, and under Bishop Selwyn is the coat of arms of the See of Auckland.

 Featuring the miracle of the feeding of the five thousand, with the arresting caption “There is a lad here” with the monograms of the Evangelists Ss.
 Matthew, Mark, Luke and John on the four supporting panels.